2016 West Virginia Democratic presidential primary: Analysis

 Although West Virginia had breathed new life into Clinton's 2008 presidential campaign eight years earlier, it failed to deliver for Clinton's front-running campaign in 2016.
 Clinton lost every county in the state to Bernie Sanders.

 Sanders's West Virginia victory came from strong support among workers in the coal industry; fifty-five percent of West Virginia's Democratic voters with coal workers in their households voted for Sanders, while only 29 percent voted for Clinton.
-His easy win was likely fueled by Clinton's comments in March about coal, "We're going to put a lot of coal miners and coal companies out of business."
+His easy win was likely fueled by Clinton's comments in March about her plans for redeveloping economically depressed coal-mining areas, which yielded the widely circulated soundbite "We're going to put a lot of coal miners and coal companies out of business."

 Analysts speculated Sanders's win in West Virginia came not from support for his own coal policies, but from a rejection of the Obama administration's.
 Sanders was also helped by large numbers of Republican cross-over voters.
 Thirty-nine percent of Sanders voters stated they planned to vote for Donald Trump over Sanders in the November general election.